Lmombaerts/raman_gbm_lymphoma/README.md

 The folder **Preprocessing** contains the Matlab functions used to remove outliers and detrend the spectrum using the iterative Savitzky Golay filtering approach.

-Data are available at the following address :